-See how your local business could be eligible to receive up to $26,000 per employee for wages that were paid during the pandemic.
-We can take full advantage of your Connecticut Employee Retention Tax Incentive with a short application process that will take just 15 minutes of your time.
+Find out how your local business might be eligible to obtain up to $26,000 per employee for wages that were paid during the pandemic.
+We can maximize your Connecticut Employee Retention Tax Incentive with a quick application process that will take only 15 minutes of your time.

-The Employee Retention Credit (ERC) is a Payroll Tax Credit that New Haven companies can attain for the wages paid to employees during COVID-19.
+The Employee Retention Credit (ERC) is a Payroll Tax Credit that New Haven business organizations can attain for the wages paid to employees at the time of COVID-19.
 The Credit was initially signed in March 2020 as part of the CARES Act.
 The credit was later expanded with the Consolidated Appropriations Act in December 2020 and the American Rescue Plan Act in June 2021.

 Business Owners can receive a refundable credit of up to $5,000 per employee in 2020, and up to $7,000 per employee, per quarter (excluding the 4th quarter) in 2021, for qualified employee wages for a total amount of up to $26,000 per employee.

-As a part of the American Rescue Plan Act, the ERC program works to offer aid to small businesses and as opposed to the paycheck protection program (PPP) loan, you are not required to pay back the ERC credit amount.
+As a component of the American Rescue Plan Act, the ERC program works to supply aid to small businesses and as opposed to the paycheck protection program (PPP) loan, you are not required to pay back the ERC credit amount.

-Businesses that are wanting to qualify for the Employee Retention Credit (ERC) must satisfy one of the two qualifications in order to be eligible.
+Businesses that are trying to acquire the Employee Retention Credit (ERC) must match one of the two qualifications in order to be eligible.

 Please note: to qualify for the credit, you must have had an average of 500 or fewer full-time employees in 2019, 2020, or the first quarter of 2021.

 There are many eligible businesses that can apply, including Essential Businesses.
 Here are some common industries:

 Claiming your ERTC is simple with Money Financial Group, and we can help you to secure your ERTC before time runs out.